bisgardo/uber-challenge/README.md

 the following features have been left unimplemented.
 While they are non-essential for a working prototype, they would be needed for the project to be production-ready.

-*   Testing: The whole system has been manually tested to work as intended, but should be covered by a test suite before implementing new features.
+*   Testing: The whole system has been manually tested to work as intended, but should of course be covered by a proper test suite before new features are implemented.
 Also, types and functions should be properly documented.
 *   There is currently nothing to prevent multiple app instances from updating the database simultaneously.
 While critical parts are done transactionally, weird inconsistencies have been observed.
 The task should be performed by a batch job and be limited in how often it can execute.